-In the majority of the analyses presented in this manuscript, anomalies compared to the mean over the whole period covered are used and the time series are smoothed or temporally averaged, using either a 23-point Hamming filter or non-overlapping 15 year averages, depending on the requirements of the various techniques (both methods give a similar degree of low-pass filtering).
-This is motivated by the relatively weaker skill of some reconstructions to replicate observed records on interannual time scales (Cook et al., 2004; Esper et al., 2005; D'Arrigo et al., 2006) and the main focus here on decadal to centennial timescales.
-The full period analysed is 850-2005 CE, although different periods are chosen for some analyses because of data availability, the choice of the temporal filtering, or other technical restrictions.
+In the majority of the analyses presented in this manuscript, anomalies compared to the mean over the whole period covered are used and the time series are smoothed or temporally averaged, using either a 23-point Hamming filter or non-overlapping 15-year averages, depending on the requirements of the various techniques (both methods give a similar degree of low-pass filtering).
+This is motivated by the relatively weaker skill of some reconstructions to replicate observed records on interannual timescales (Cook et al., 2004; Esper et al., 2005; D'Arrigo et al., 2006) and by the fact that the main focus here on decadal to centennial timescales.
+The full period analysed is 850-2005 CE, although different periods are chosen for some analyses because of data availability, the choice of the temporal filtering, other technical restrictions, or to analyse sub-periods.